lucacome/docker-image-update-checker/README.md

 | `base-image`        | String   | Base Docker Image                  |
 | `image`             | String   | Your image based on `base-image`   |

-Note: the `base-image` needs to have the full path.
-For example for official images like `nginx`, the full path is `library/nginx`.

 ## Output

 | Name            | Type    | Description                                               |